Skip to content

 #Camtasia

 Camtasia is the long-running TechSmith product that small training teams keep buying.
-We tested the 2026 release on macOS Sonoma; recording was straightforward, and the asset library (lower thirds, callouts, intros) was dense enough that we never reached for stock footage.
+Recording is straightforward, and the asset library (lower thirds, callouts, intros) is dense enough that many course creators rarely reach for outside stock footage.
 The personal license starts around $179/year as of May 2026.

 #Movavi Screen Recorder

-Movavi Screen Recorder is the simplest editor-recorder hybrid we tested.
+Movavi Screen Recorder is the simplest editor-recorder hybrid on this list.
 The capture side is bare-bones (no overlay layout, no advanced scenes), but for screencasts and how-to videos that single-window simplicity is the whole point.
-If you only need Windows-side recording without an editor, our Windows 10 screen recording guide covers the built-in tools that don’t need any of these installed.
+If you only need Windows-side recording without an editor, the Windows 10 screen recording guide covers the built-in tools that don’t need any of these installed.

 When you outgrow free tools, these three are what working broadcasters actually use.